hopetambala/SI664-docs/exercises/assignment_v6p2.md

 #### 1.4 Create a custom test runner class
 Copy `utils.py` to the `heritagesites` app directory.
-This code implements a custom test runner that loops through the `heritagesite` unmanaged models and change their Meta `managed` option value from False to True for the duration of the test.
+This code implements a custom test runner that loops through the `heritagesite` unmanaged models and changes their Meta `managed` option value from False to True for the duration of the test.
 This file is whole and does not require fixing.

 | File | Disposition |
 |:---- | :--------- |